shanemcw/homebridge-amazondash-MAC/README.md

 ## Summary and Purpose
 This plugin:

-* requires a second WiFi device (e.g. USB WiFi) if the Homebridge computer uses its WiFi as its connection to the local network
-* requires the WiFi device to support *monitor mode*
+* requires a second WiFi device (e.g. USB WiFi) if the Homebridge computer uses its native WiFi as its connection to the local network or that native WiFi device does not support *monitor mode* or is not stable in *monitor mode*
 * monitoring is done via `tcpdump` in a separate, non-blocking process
 * uses `tcpdump`'s ability to report on MAC addresses visible to the WiFi device in *monitor mode*
 * converts the Dash button's *failed attempt* to connect to a local network on Dash button press as a HomeKit button single-press